Run Less, Run Harder in Successful Running Training Plan for Endurance

 Not just miles but lifting heavy things and intervals

-Building strength by also increases the muscle’s capacity to do more by creating more mitochondria AND making them more efficient at producing energy.
+Building strength by lifting heavy things also increases the muscle’s capacity to do more by creating more mitochondria AND making them more efficient at producing energy.

-And kicks up the endurance adaption to exercise even more.
+And HIIT sessions kicks up the endurance adaption to exercise even more.

 The downside of both strength training and HIIT is that you can’t do them every day.
 Your body can’t recover.

-Lots of endurance miles, HIIT sessions, strength training, and recovery are the key elements of at Simple Endurance.
+Lots of endurance miles, HIIT sessions, strength training, and recovery are the key elements of polarized training at Simple Endurance.

 Only recovery makes the adaptations possible